Magnesium Deficiency Symptoms, Causes, How to Treat and FAQs

 How do you know if you’re low in magnesium and can benefit from supplementing?
 It can be difficult to accurately test someone for magnesium deficiency, which is why paying attention to your symptoms is recommended.

 Who is most susceptible to a magnesium deficiency?
-According to the National Institute of Health, not everyone is created equal in regard to metabolizing and assimilating magnesium.
+According to the National Institutes of Health, not everyone is created equal in regard to metabolizing and assimilating magnesium.
 In fact, certain people are inherently at a greater risk of developing a magnesium deficiency.

 Magnesium deficiency can be inherited genetically as an inability to absorb this important mineral.
-Also, a diet low in high magnesium foods or even emotional or work stress can drain magnesium from the body.
-Whether inherited, through a deficient diet or even stress, a magnesium deficiency can lead to side effects of migraines, diabetes, fatigue and more.
+Also, a diet low in high-magnesium foods or even emotional or work stress can drain magnesium from the body.

 The four most prominent at-risk groups include: